AndroidNextdoor/aws-kickstarter/README.md

 Located in [`scenarios/iam_one_account`](scenarios/iam_one_account).

-It defines a single account, where users assume either of two roles, `resource-admin` if they are a part of the `admin` group, or `resource-user` if they are a part of the `users` group. `resource-admin` allows for full access to the account, including IAM and Organizations. `resource-user` allows access to any other service _except_ IAM and Organizations.
+It defines a single account, where users assume either of two roles, `resource-admin` if they are a part of the `Admin` group, or `resource-user` if they are a part of the `Developer` group. `resource-admin` allows for full access to the account, including IAM and Organizations. `resource-user` allows access to any other service _except_ IAM and Organizations.
 Use these privileges wisely.

-The scenario contains two example users, `admin` and `user` to given you an idea of how you can create users along with using the modules.
+The scenario contains three example users, `Admin` and `Developer` to given you an idea of how you can create users along with using the modules.

 To assume either of these roles, either use the Web Console to assume a role (<your-username-at-the-top-right> > Switch role) or through the AWS CLI.
 The relevant snippet for the AWS CLI would look like this: